How to Lose Weight (again)... and Keep it Off (really)

 Her “being in a crib” analogy has resonated, with piercing accuracy, to everyone I’ve shared it with that has struggled with their weight.

-Let’s look at it in more detail together as we explore the more needed formula of how to keep the weight off (finally) by learning to finally live comfortably outside of the crib this time.
+Let’s look at it in more detail together as we explore the more needed formula, the more needed permanent answer, to our question of how to keep the weight off (finally) by learning to finally live comfortably outside of the crib this time.

 The Longer, More Needed Story, of How to Lose Weight (again) and Keep it Off (really)